Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** The height of a place or object above the level of the sea.
 **Sentence:** The elevation of the mountain was over 3,000 meters.
 **Conversation:**
-A – How high is the hill?
+A – How high is the hill
 B – Its elevation is about 500 meters above sea level.

 ### Word: Emperor